SirRGB/local_manifests/griffin/A12Lineage.md

 lineage-19.1

 status:
-buildable, but wifi is dead and selinux permissive
+buildable, but selinux permissive and on userdebug we get mismatch warnings